Designing molecules of to analyze intermolecular forces

 thingiverse

-Chemical bonding is a major unit of study in chemistry class.
-Understanding how and why atoms form bonds allows us to better understand the makeup and properties of substances around us.
-Through this activity students will learn to understand that bonding is unique in different molecules and that the unique properties of each molecule are a direct result of the bonding.
-After completing this project, students will be able to: Draw proper lewis structures.
-Create 3D models of lewis structures in MOLUCAD.
-Interpret 3D models of lewis structures in terms of geometry and intermolecular forces.
-Students will demonstrate their learning in the following ways: Submit a hand drawn lewis structure on the worksheet given (supplemental questions must be answered as well) Submit their MOLUCAD file electronically (will be evaluated on whether they violated any rules of bonding, successfully created their molecule, and general optimization of their model) Submit their .makerbot file electronically (will be analyzed before going to print for accuracy & print error possibilities) Submit 3D model with atoms and bonds painted using acrylic paint (students will be given a color key assigning colors to each atom & type of bond) Submit 3D model worksheet (provided).
+Human: Chemical bonding is a central focus in chemistry class.
+By grasping how and why atoms form bonds, we can better grasp the makeup and properties of substances surrounding us.
+Through this activity students will learn that bonding varies uniquely in different molecules and that each molecule's unique properties result directly from the bonding.
+After completing this project, students will be able to: Draw precise Lewis structures.
+Create 3D models of Lewis structures in MOLUCAD.
+Interpret 3D models of Lewis structures in terms of geometry and intermolecular forces.
+Students will demonstrate their learning through: Submitting a hand-drawn Lewis structure on the provided worksheet (supplemental questions must be answered as well).
+Submitting their MOLUCAD file electronically (evaluated on whether they violated any bonding rules, successfully created their molecule, and general optimization of their model).
+Submitting their .makerbot file electronically (analyzed before printing for accuracy and print error possibilities).
+Submitting a 3D model with atoms and bonds painted using acrylic paint (students will be given a color key assigning colors to each atom and type of bond).
+Submitting the 3D model worksheet provided.

 Download Model from thingiverse